nataliemgee/ENGL-396-Final-Project/ConceptualDevelopers.md

 ## **Data Flow**

+- CSV Data Input: Album data is read from a CSV file using R, with numeric and categorical columns automatically typed.
+- Data Cleaning & Preparation: Using dplyr, data is filtered, sorted, and transformed (e.g., calculating average ratings, excluding EPs/live albums) based on user selections.
+- Connect to the UI: Shiny reacts to what the user selects in the app (like a year or artist) and updates the data for that tab.
+- Show Results: The processed data appears as tables, charts, or text in the app.
+It updates automatically when the user changes their selection.
+- Interactive Loop: User makes a choice, app updates data, results show instantly.

-- Album data is loaded from a CSV file and processed by R functions for each tab.
+Album data is loaded from a CSV file and processed by R functions for each tab.
 The processed data is then sent to the Shiny UI, where it is displayed as tables, charts, or text based on what the user selects.

 ## **Limitations for Developers:**